bmehner/jekyll-now/_posts/2018-02-02-on-my-journey-to-a-paperless-life-part2.md

 layout: post
 title: On My Journey To A Paperless Life Part II - Backup
 ---
 In my post about [My Journey To A Paperless Life](https://bmehner.github.io/on-my-journey-to-a-paperless-life/) I wrote about how I digitalize all my documents.
 The initial intention of this was to have a copy of everything important document outside our house.
 The blog post ends with the sentence "And of course the most important thing: Backing up these documents in the cloud is now a no-brainer."
 But is it really a no-brainer?
-Yes and no.
+Yes and no...

 ## Requirements For A Backup